phoenixframework/phoenix/guides/contexts.md

 # Contexts

+> **Requirement**: This guide expects that you have gone through the introductory guides and got a Phoenix application up and running.

+> **Requirement**: This guide expects that you have gone through [the Request life-cycle guide](request_lifecycle.html).

+> **Requirement**: This guide expects that you have gone through [the Ecto guide](ecto.html).

 So far, we've built pages, wired up controller actions through our routers, and learned how Ecto allows data to be validated and persisted.
 Now it's time to tie it all together by writing web-facing features that interact with our greater Elixir application.

 When building a Phoenix project, we are first and foremost building an Elixir application.
 Phoenix's job is to provide a web interface into our Elixir application.
 Naturally, we compose our applications with modules and functions, but simply defining a module with a few functions isn't enough when designing an application.
 It's vital to think about your application design when writing code.
 Let's find out how.

-> How to read this guide:
-Using the context generators is a great way for beginners and intermediate Elixir programmers alike to get up and running quickly while thoughtfully designing their applications.
+> How to read this guide: Using the context generators is a great way for beginners and intermediate Elixir programmers alike to get up and running quickly while thoughtfully designing their applications.
 This guide focuses on those readers.
 On the other hand, experienced developers may get more mileage from nuanced discussions around application design.
 For those readers, we include a frequently asked questions (FAQ) section at the end of the guide which brings different perspectives to some design decisions made throughout the guide.
 Beginners can safely skip the FAQ sections and return later when they're ready to dig deeper.

 ## Thinking about design